rrumale/machine-learning-live-labs/oml4r-temp-rajeev/oml4r-workshop/oml4r-workshop.md

     Plot a histogram for customer salary data.

-    Histograms help see distribution of data in range bands.
-Note, the hist() function uses the Sturges method by default to identify appropriate breaks.
+    Histograms help see a distribution of data in range bands.
+Note that the hist() function uses the Sturges method by default to identify appropriate breaks.

     ```
     <copy>